 Not only do purebred dogs like Labs and Boxers have some serious potential health issues to contend with, some of these issues are the same.
 Which means it is still vital that your puppy’s parents are health tested for the relevant conditions.

 It is widely reported that Boxadors live 12 to 15 years.
-However, I have not seen any studies of this cross which confirm this for certain.
+But, at the moment there are no studies that confirm this figure.

 What we do know is that on average Labs live 12 years and Boxers live 10 years.
 Cross bred dogs tend to live longer than their parents, but this is not guaranteed.

-It’s always rewarding to rescue a dog who is need of a home.
+It’s always rewarding to rescue a dog who is in need of a home.

 Though you may not know all the details of the dog’s parentage, choosing a dog who is already full grown can help potential owners to be able to ascertain the personality and health of the animal.